2020-2021 Season: Sept. 23, 2020 - April 7, 2021

 Jazz at Wolfson Presents at Miami Dade College is proud to be the longest continuously running free jazz series in Miami-Dade County.
-This yearlong program, which is open to the public, offers musical performances to students and music lovers of all ages.
-The series was founded by jazz studies professor Dr. Michael Di Liddo and inspired by MDC's Lunchtime Lively Arts concert series of the1970s.
+This yearlong program is open to the public and offers musical performances to students and music lovers of all ages.
+The series was founded by jazz studies professor Dr. Michael Di Liddo and inspired by MDC's Lunchtime Lively Arts concert series of the 1970s.

-Jazz at Wolfson Presents has featured live performances by many world-renowned jazz artists since its inception, including bassist and Jazz Humanitarian Award winner Rufus Reid; four-time Grammy-nominated guitarist Mike Stern; National Endowment for the Arts Jazz Master saxaphonist James Moody and Jamey Aebersold, saxophonist and National Endowment for the Arts Jazz Master.
+Jazz at Wolfson Presents has featured live performances by many world-renowned jazz artists since its inception, including bassist and Jazz Humanitarian Award winner Rufus Reid; four-time Grammy-nominated guitarist Mike Stern; National Endowment for the Arts Jazz Master saxophonist James Moody, and Jamey Aebersold, saxophonist and National Endowment for the Arts Jazz Master.

-This series is produced by the Wolfson Campus Arts and Philosophy Department and is funded with the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor, and the Board of County Commissioners through the Hannibal Cox Jr. Cultural Grants Program.
-Concerts are held in the Wolfson Auditorium, Suite 1261, in Bldg.
-1 at MDC's Wolfson Campus, 300 N.E.
-Second Ave.
-Miami, FL 33132.
+This series is produced by the Wolfson Campus Arts and Philosophy Department and is funded with the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County mayor and the Board of County Commissioners through the Hannibal Cox Jr. Cultural Grants Program.